rudra717/Breast-Cancer-Detection-in-Histopathological-Images-using-various-Convolutional-Neural-Networks/README.md

 *Steps for running the program*

+The project is broken down into multiple steps:
+Load and preprocess the image dataset Train the image classifier on your dataset Use the trained classifier to predict image content

   1. Copy the repository link from GitHub Repository.
   2. Open terminal and Git Clone respository link.
 You will see the downloaded project1_model.py in the folder.